Mortgage levels in Spain

 Since 2015 the average loan size has grown from 106.7k to 125k for 2019.

-Madrid now has the highest level of new loans for the year with 69.616 granted.
+Madrid now has the highest level of new Spanish mortgages for the year with 69.616 granted.
 Andalucia which was the biggest market in other years completed on 67.845.
 Cataluna remains in third place in terms of the numbers.

 Only the Balearics against a good year last year and small numbers saw a fall across all areas of lending in 2019.